websanova/websanova.github.io/getting-started-with-github-pages.md

 Hello World!
 ```

-Again, you may inspect my [blog repository]() for assistance as I follow a very simple setup.
+Again, you may inspect my [blog repository](https://github.com/websanova/websanova.github.io) for assistance as I follow a very simple setup.

+Now we can just push these files live and we should see our index page.
+From here you can follow the same pattern for any page you create.
+To link to them just use the file name. __It's a good idea to use SEO friendly slugs for file names__ becasue of this.

 Note that the project root is just like any other website root.
 So we can drop things like a favicon.ico or folders and files in there and they will get picked up normally.

 ## What is Jekyll

+I don't really know much about Jekyll other than it's some kind of script with a lot of conventions that will generate some static html pages for you.
+It has a lot of parameters you can use to specify how you want your pages created so I wil not cover that here.

+It also comes as a Ruby Gem which means you can install it locally (with Ruby) and run the script on your pages locally to test them before pushing live to GitHub.
+A good step to get to eventually to avoid a bunch of fixer commits.